 Understanding TDS on ESOP

-TDS on Employee Stock Ownership Plans (ESOPs) is deducted when employees exercise their stock options.
-The perquisite value, calculated as the difference between the fair market value (FMV) of shares and the exercise price, is treated as taxable income under the head "salaries."
+TDS on Employee Stock Ownership Plans (ESOPs) kicks in when an employee exercises their stock options.
+The taxable income is calculated as the difference between the Fair Market Value (FMV) on the exercise date and the exercise price.
+This is considered a perquisite under 'salaries' as per the Income Tax Act.

-Employers are responsible for deducting TDS at applicable rates, currently 30% plus surcharge and cess, on this perquisite value.
-The deducted amount must be deposited with the government, and employees can adjust the TDS against their overall tax liability while filing returns.
-Proper understanding and compliance with TDS on ESOPs ensure smooth processing for both employees and employers.
+Employers are responsible for deducting TDS currently 30% plus surcharge and cess on this perquisite.
+The deducted amount is deposited with the government, and the employee can adjust it against their final tax liability while filing their return.
+Staying on top of these steps ensures a smooth experience for both parties.

 What is an ESOP in TDS?

-4. Apply TDS rate: Calculate TDS at 30% plus applicable surcharge and cess on the perquisite value.
+4. Apply the TDS Rate – Calculate tax at 30% plus applicable surcharge and cess on the total perquisite value.

 Example calculation of TDS on ESOP